THE FINAL REPORT

 Compensatory contempt is a money award for the plaintiffs when the defendants have injured the plaintiffs by violating an injunction.
 Judges use compensatory contempt when it is too late to coerce the defendants into the desired mode of conduct.
 The goal of compensatory contempt is to indemnify the plaintiffs directly for the harm the condemnors (defendants) caused by breaching the injunction.

 I don't have the answers of course, but I think I know how to go about getting them.
 I won't go into a discussion of monetary or compensatory damage claims here.
-However, you may soon get the opportunity to file a claim for any or all economic losses you might have incurred during the past eight years as a result of the numerous permanent injunction violations.
+However, you may soon get the opportunity to file your claim for any or all economic losses you might have incurred during the past nine years as a result of the numerous permanent injunction violations.

 “If the consent of anyone who should have been joined as plaintiff cannot be obtained, he may be made a defendant, the reason thereof being stated in the complaint; and when the question is one of a common or general interest, of many persons, or when the parties are numerous, and it is impracticable to bring them all before the court, one or more may sue or defend for the benefit of all.”
 CA Code of Civil Procedure, section 382